operator-framework/operator-sdk/website/content/en/docs/kubebuilder/quickstart.md

 scaffold the resources required for a validating webhook.
 In this case we scaffolded both.

 To implement the actual webhook logic, edit the `api/v1alpha1/memcached_webhook.go` file.
-The file will contain some boilerplate to set up the logger and register your webhook with the controller Manager, as well as a variety of unimplemented methods (marked with `TODO`s).
+The file will contain some boilerplate to set up the logger and register your webhook with the controller manager, as well as a variety of unimplemented methods (marked with `TODO`s).
 The mutating webhook implementation belongs in the `Default` function.
 The validating webhook implementation will be split between the `ValidateCreate`, `ValidateUpdate`, and `ValidateDelete` functions, which allows you to perform different